Addressing the Greatest Barrier to Farmer Success: Water

 Each of these approaches pose various opportunities and challenges for the nonprofit and the farmers they serve.
 Currently, TREES has successfully linked more than 1,714 Senegalese farmers to existing water systems through their Loxo Loxo Project.

-TREES is currently accepting assistance from other organizations or individuals with expertise in shallow wells, rainwater harvesting and solar water pumping.
-If you are interested in working with the team, please email us at email@example.com.
-To learn more about other TREES’ Innovations, click here.
+TREES is currently accepting assistance from other organizations or individuals with expertise in shallow wells, rainwater harvesting, and solar water pumping.
+See their Innovations page for more details and contact information.